52binge/52binge.blog.source/_posts/English/speaking/2022-p2-topic-list.md

 **3.3 Why you don’t like it?**

 1. All students/colleague and I do not like this rule.
-2. I think we should follow the developed countries and everyone should be allowed to wear the clothes he likes according to his personality
+2. I think we should follow the western countries and everyone should be allowed to wear the clothes he likes according to his personality
 3. Everybody can express their creativity and style **by wearing different clothes**.

 Wed 20:30